Walking Tall (2004 film)

 Walking Tall is a 2004 American vigilante action film directed by Kevin Bray.
-It is the remake of the 1973 film of the same name, and stars Dwayne Johnson (credited as The Rock) and Johnny Knoxville.
-The film revolves around a discharged U.S Army soldier, who returns to his hometown only to become the town's sheriff, when he finds that the town is laced with heinous crimes and corruption.
+It is a remake of the 1973 film of the same name, and stars The Rock and Johnny Knoxville.
+The film revolves around a discharged U.S. Army soldier who returns to his hometown, only to become the town's sheriff when he finds it rife with heinous crimes and corruption.

+Walking Tall was released on April 2, 2004, by MGM Distribution Co. in the United States, with 20th Century Fox releasing in select international territories.
+The film received negative reviews from critics and grossed $57.2 million against a $46 million budget.

 Plot

-Sergeant Chris Vaughn is a former U.S. Army Special Forces who returns to his small home town in Kitsap County, Washington.
-Looking for work, Chris finds the local cedar mill was closed down three years prior by its owner Jay Hamilton, who opened a casino that now accounts for the majority of revenue for the local area.
-Hamilton, who was Chris' school friend, invites him to a night of fun at the casino.
+Sergeant Chris Vaughn is a former Green Beret who returns to his small hometown in Kitsap County.
+Looking for work, Chris finds that the local cedar mill was closed down three years earlier by its owner, Jay Hamilton, who opened a casino that now accounts for the majority of the local area's revenue.
+Hamilton, who was Chris's school friend, invites him to a night of fun at the casino.
 While checking out the VIP lounge, Chris stumbles upon his childhood friend Deni, who is now working as a stripper.
 He notices the craps dealer using loaded dice and demonstrates this to the patrons.
 When the floorman refuses to pay out, Chris instigates a fight.
 Although Chris beats most of the security guards, he is subdued with a cattle prod.
-In the basement, Hamilton's head of security Booth cuts Chris' torso with a utility knife and leaves him for dead.
+In the basement, Hamilton's head of security, Booth, cuts Chris's torso with a utility knife and leaves him for dead.

-After recuperating, Chris attempts to press charges, but Sheriff Stan Watkins refuses and says the casino is untouchable.
-Chris learns that his nephew Pete has overdosed on crystal meth, which was sold to his friends by the casino security guards.
+After recovering, Chris attempts to press charges, but Sheriff Stan Watkins refuses, saying the casino is untouchable.
+Chris learns that his nephew Pete has overdosed on meth, which was sold to his friends by the casino security guards.
 Furious, Chris arrives at the casino and, using a piece of lumber as a club, destroys casino property and brutally beats the security guards.
 Sheriff Watkins and his deputies apprehend Chris as he drives away.
 In the ensuing trial, Hamilton's security and staff testify against Chris.
-When the judge allows Chris to present his defense, he fires his appointed attorney, whom he suspects to be working for Hamilton.
-Chris gives a civic speech about the town's former glory and promises to clean up the town if acquitted.
+When the judge allows Chris to present his defense, he fires his appointed attorney, whom he suspects of working for Hamilton.
+Chris gives a civic speech about the town's former glory and promises to clean it up if acquitted.
 To further emphasize his plea, Chris reveals the grotesque scars on his torso.
-Chris is acquitted and wins the election for sheriff.
+Chris is acquitted and wins the sheriff's election.